Organising a protest

 If your protest is about an election or referendum and takes place in the restricted period before the vote, we may have to refuse permission.
 This is because certain restrictions apply during this time.

-We will also refuse permission if your protest involves:
+We may also refuse permission if your protest involves:

-- an unreasonable duration and impact on other people who want to use the land
+- an unreasonable duration which may impact on other people who want to use the land